cunnie/writings/i_am_become_forever.md

 systems."

 She wasn't going to tell Gates anything, so she was quite surprised when her mouth betrayed her and said, "That?
-I was plucking a string.
+I plucked a string.
 It was amusing.
 And then I decided to play a song."

 "I need to know exactly _how_ you did it."

 "I told you how I did it.
-I could see it — it was a flickering silver strand coming out of the facility stretching to the horizon, and I reached out and plucked it and it made a noise, so I plucked it a couple of times and then played a song on it.
-It was like playing a one-string guitar."
+I could see it — it was a flickering silver strand coming out of the facility stretching to the horizon, and I reached out and plucked it and it made a noise, so I plucked it a couple of times and then played a song on it, similar to playing a one-string guitar."

 "How did you see it?"

-"It was pretty obvious."
+"The strand?
+It was directly in my field of vision."

 "Where were you when you saw it."